Adonis-Tibebe/TimeSeriesForecasting/data/README.md

 - **Processed data**: Use for analysis, modeling, and forecasting
 - **Risk metrics**: Use for portfolio optimization and risk assessment
 - **Forecasts**: Use for strategic planning and risk management
+- **Backtesting**: Use for portfolio performance validation and optimization